Stretch your vacation dollars in Boulder with these money-saving things to do and wallet-friendly eateries.

 Visit Free (and Nearly Free) Museums

 Boulder’s arts and culture scene is rich, diverse and surprisingly budget friendly.
-Visit a free University of Colorado museum, such as the CU Art Museum, CU Heritage Center or the CU Museum of Natural History.
-And wander among provoking-pieces of modern art at the Boulder Museum of Contemporary Art, where admission is just $1.
+Visit a free University of Colorado museum, such as the CU Art Museum, CU Heritage Center or the CU Museum of Natural History (currently closed due to COVID-19).
+And wander among provoking-pieces of modern art at the Boulder Museum of Contemporary Art, where admission is just $2.